Nate Archibald: Early life

 Despite playing in just blowouts as a junior, the shy, quiet teen managed to blossom into a high-school star, being named team captain and an All-City selection in 1966.
 Off the court, Archibald began to attend school regularly and worked to improve his poor academic standing, which deterred most colleges from offering him a scholarship.

+College career

 To improve his chances of playing major college basketball, Archibald enrolled at Arizona Western College, transferring to the University of Texas at El Paso (UTEP) the following year.
 He had three standout seasons at El Paso, from 1967 to 1970 under Hall of Fame coach Don Haskins.

 Professional career

 Cincinnati Royals / Kansas City-Omaha / Kansas City Kings (1970–1976)

 Archibald was selected in the second round of the 1970 NBA draft (19th pick) by the Cincinnati Royals.
 He was also drafted by the Texas Chaparrals of the American Basketball Association.
-In his NBA debut, Archibald recorded 17 points and 7 assists in a 128–104 loss to the New York Knicks.
-On March 13, 1971, Archibald set a then-career-high by scoring 47 points in a 136-127 victory over the Atlanta Hawks.
+In his NBA debut, Archibald recorded 17 points and seven assists in a 128–104 loss to the New York Knicks.
+On March 13, 1971, Archibald set a then-career-high by scoring 47 points in a 136–127 victory over the Atlanta Hawks.

 On November 18, 1972, Archibald recorded 51 points and 14 assists in a 127–117 win over the Houston Rockets.

-In 1972–73 season, Archibald led the NBA in scoring and assists (with 34 points and 11.4 assists, in 46 minutes a game, with all three averages being career-highs), becoming the only player to win the titles in both categories in the same season.
-(In the 1967–68 season, Oscar Robertson led the NBA in points and assists per game but did not win the titles because they were based on totals rather than averages at the time.
-His scoring average of 34.0 points per game broke the NBA record for a guard and, as of 2020, is still a record for point guards.
-His 910 assists that season (11.4 assists per game) was also an NBA record at the time, breaking Guy Rodgers' mark of 908.
+In the 1972–73 season, Archibald led the NBA in scoring and assists (with 34 points and 11.4 assists, in 46 minutes a game, with all three averages being career-highs), becoming the first player to win the titles in both categories in the same season (In the 1967–68 season, Oscar Robertson led the NBA in points and assists per game but did not win the titles because they were based on totals rather than averages at the time.).
+Archibald's scoring average of 34.0 points per game broke the NBA record for a guard and, as of 2023, is still a record for point guards.
+His 910 assists that season (11.4 assists per game) were also an NBA record at the time, breaking Guy Rodgers' mark of 908.
 He was named the Sporting News NBA MVP that season.

-During the 1975 NBA Playoffs, Archibald made the postseason for the first time in his career after the then-Kansas City Kings finished 44-38 in the regular season.
-Archibald went on to average 20.2 points and 5.3 assists in a six game series loss in the first round to Bob Love and the Chicago Bulls.
+During the 1975 NBA Playoffs, Archibald made the postseason for the first time in his career after the then-Kansas City Kings finished 44–38 in the regular season.
+Archibald went on to average 20.2 points and 5.3 assists in a six-game series loss in the first round to Bob Love and the Chicago Bulls.

 Archibald played for the Royals/Kings franchise from 1970 to 1976.

 New York Nets (1976–1977)

-Although he was the Kings' most popular player, he was traded to the New York Nets for two first round draft picks (future all-star Otis Birdsong and rookie of the year Phil Ford), Jim Eakins and Brian Taylor in 1976.
+Although Archibald was the Kings' most popular player, he was traded to the New York Nets for two first round draft picks (future all-star Otis Birdsong and rookie of the year Phil Ford), Jim Eakins and Brian Taylor in 1976.
 Archibald would go on to average a comparatively low 20.5 points per game in his 34 games with the Nets.